 What are your future aspirations?

-Previous before admission to SIAT, I received my Doctor of Medicine (MD) in Neurology and had worked in both the hospital, the pharmaceutical and technological companies.
+Before joining SIAT, I received my Doctor of Medicine (MD) in Neurology and had worked in both the hospital, the pharmaceutical and technological companies.
 After experiencing different jobs, I discover that being a researcher in developing AI and HCI (human-computer interaction) technologies for healthcare is the best route for me.
 Conducting research is a creative activity.
 Publications to a researcher, is like artworks to an artist, albums to a musician, buildings to an architect, and fictions to a novelist.
 The inspiration and enlightening I get from reading a great publication, is no less than from reading a fabulous novel, or listening to a remarkable piece of music.

 Doing research in the interdisciplinary field of AI, HCI and medicine also meets my interests pretty well.
 I enjoy the problem-solving process which is a common attribute in research, medicine and programming.
 I love the human focus in medicine and HCI.
 For example, my PhD thesis deals with how doctors use AI, and how to design AI for doctor-AI collaboration.
 I am also very interested in the human mind, that’s why I chose Neurology in the first place as my specialty in medical training.
 And AI is another approach by reverse engineering the neural network.
 My thesis is engaged in understanding the decision-making process for both natural intelligence (the doctors) and artificial intelligence, and how can both AI and doctors learn better by explaining.